energizedc/burger/README.md

 ###  Running This Application:

-To run this application, pull  https://github.com/energizedc/burger.git  and in terminal run "node server.js" or run from Heroku URL.
+To run this application, pull  Heroku URL
-This Application is hosted in Heroku and Github.